Ballamay History, Family Crest & Coats of Arms

 Early History of the Ballamay family

 This web page shows only a small excerpt of our Ballamay research.
-Another 115 words (8 lines of text) covering the years 1400, 1689, 1717, 1717 and 1720 are included under the topic Early Ballamay History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1400, 1603, 1634, 1698, 1689, 1717, 1717, 1717, 1720, 1687, 1687 and 1788 are included under the topic Early Ballamay History in all our PDF Extended History products and printed products wherever possible.

 Ballamay Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Bellamy, Belamy, Bellamie, Belamie, Bellamey, Bellame, Bellasme, Bellamly and many more.

 Early Notables of the Ballamay family (pre 1700)

-Outstanding amongst the family at this time was Samuel "Black Sam" Bellamy (c.1689-1717), sometimes known as the "Prince of Pirates," an English pirate who operated in the early 18th century.
-He and his crew captured at least 53 ships under his command making him the wealthiest pirate in recorded history and...
-Another 76 words (5 lines of text) are included under the topic Early Ballamay Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Samuel "Black Sam" Bellamy (c.1689-1717), sometimes known as the "Prince of Pirates," an English pirate from Devon who operated in the early 18th century.
+He and his crew captured at least 53 ships under his command making him the wealthiest pirate in recorded history and all this before his death at age 28.
+According to Forbes, he was the highest earning pirate who had a wealth of over 120 million in today's dollars.
+He and his crew aboard the Whydah, got caught in a storm on the back side of Cape Cod, taking...

+Another 125 words (9 lines of text) are included under the topic Early Ballamay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Ballamay family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Ballamay or a variant listed above: Matthew Bellamy, Schoolmaster, who settled in New Haven in 1638; Edward Bellamy settled in Barbados in 1685.
 In Newfoundland, Henry Bellamy settled in St. John's in 1819.